Visiting Kilkenny Castle Ireland

 The Butler family lived in the castle for almost 600 years and throughout that time were loyal to the British crown.
 During the English Civil War, the Confederation of Kilkenny worked to keep Ireland running and acted as an Irish Parliament with a goal of putting an end to the persecution of Irish Catholics.

-Viscount Mountgarrer who was a Butler was a member of this Council but he clashed with other members of the family who were fiercely loyal to King Charles I. During the following years when Cromwell became leader of England and led horrendous sieges against Ireland (including Kilkenny) the Butler family was forced into exile in Europe.
+Viscount Mountgarrer who was a Butler was a member of this Council but he clashed with other members of the family who were fiercely loyal to King Charles I. During the following years when Cromwell became the leader of England and led horrendous sieges against Ireland (including Kilkenny) the Butler family was forced into exile in Europe.

 It was during one of these sieges that the south wall of the Castle was destroyed.
 In 1680 the Crown was restored to Charles II and the Butlers were again free to return to Kilkenny.
 As a thank you to their service to Charless they were given a Dukedom which meant that the family heirs inherited the title of Duke of Ormond.